 Does helmeting really work?

 Helmeting DOES work, especially when done before 12 months when the skull is more malleable (I believe 4-7 months is the best time to do it if prevention didn’t avoid it).
-I only recommend this for moderate to severe plagio.
+I only recommend this for moderate to severe plagiocephaly.
 For mild, please follow the tips I mentioned.
+There are some important downsides to helmeting, including time, expenses, irritation, and the stigma.

 My goal here is prevention and monitoring with hopefully removing stigma IF your child needs a helmet.
 Prevention and education are key in my opinion.
 However, so is not shaming parents!
 I think a lot of developmental accounts do.
 Know the way to prevent this, and understand what your options are for management for you and your baby.